FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ## Introduction

-This Run Book guides County election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA).
+This Run Book guides County election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA) with a comparison audit.
 The RLA Tool, developed by Free & Fair for the Colorado Department of State for use in elections in November 2017 and later, supports running a Risk-Limiting Audit as required by